UCI-Networking-Group/AutoFR/README.md

 If Ad Highlighter does not identify any ads for the given website, this means that you need to update Ad Highlighter code to detect ads.
 This is beyond the scope of this README, please contact the authors for help.

+#### Networkx Cannot Read Site Snapshots

+If you encounter an error where networkx cannot read the site snapshots due to the graphml files containing data of `long` types, you need to make sure your networkx version is >= 2.6.2.

+1. Use pip to see the version you are using: `pip show networkx`
+2. Try to upgrade your networkx: `pip install networkx --upgrade`

 ### Understanding the Output
 Each run of AutoFR will output data into two distinct folders, which are described below.
 The `data/output` is related to the collection of site snapshots, while `temp_graphs` is related our RL algorithm and outputted filter rules.